MSchmoecker/StacklandsHigherUI/Readme.md

 - [Offical Stacklands Discord](https://discord.gg/sokpop), my Discord tag: Margmas#9562

 ## Changelog
+0.1.2
+- Added ability to change the debug panel height (thanks benediktwerner!)

 0.1.1
 - Updated mod for game version 1.1.4 (islands update).
 As the sidebar now takes the remaining space, only the info box height has to be configured (thanks benediktwerner!)
 - Changed BepInEx display name and dll name to Higher Sidebar.
 Make sure to delete the old `StacklandsHigherUI.dll`